PacoReinaCampo/PU-RISCV/doc/isa/markdown/opcode-descriptions.md

 | `sllw`       | `Shift 32-bit value in rs1 left by the by the lower 5 bits in rs2 and place the 32-bit result into rd`                           |
 | `srlw`       | `Shift 32-bit value in rs1 right by the by the lower 5 bits in rs2 and place the 32-bit result into rd`                          |
 | `sraw`       | `Shift 32-bit value in rs1 right by the by the lower 5 bits in rs2 and place the 32-bit result into rd while retaining the sign` |
-: RV64I - "RV64I Base Integer Instruction Set (in addition to RV32I)"
+: RV64I - "RV64I Base Integer Instruction Set (+ RV32I)"

 | ins name     | instruction description                                                                                                          |
 |--------------|:---------------------------------------------------------------------------------------------------------------------------------|